alejandrocardenasa-lgtm/spotify-grammys-etl/README.md

 ### Grain
 The grain of the fact table is defined as:

-> **One row represents a Spotify track associated with a Grammy record for the same artist, category, and year (when available).**
+> **One row represents a Spotify track associated with a Grammy record for the same artist, category, and year.**

 This means:
 - A track can appear multiple times if the artist has multiple Grammy nominations or categories.